Does Dehydrating Food Destroy Nutrients?

 Does dehydrating food destroy nutrients?
 It’s a great question.

-According to this post from the University of Missouri, Vitamins A and C can be destroyed by heat and air.
+According to this post from the University of Missouri, Vitamins A and C can be destroyed by heat and air when dehydrating food.

 But let's not forget this: heating food by baking, boiling, broiling, and grilling ALSO destroys nutrients!
 Only by eating raw fruits and vegetables do we get to enjoy their full nutritional value.